DigitalCrafting/eregold/README.md

 Goal of this project is to create different versions of the same application, **Eregold**.
 Each version will increase in complexity, from simple frontend -> backend -> db application, to a microservices one, which will hopefully help new developers understand all the layers of modern web applications.

+## CLI

+Project comes with a CLI, which can be used to run docker-compose commands for each project.
+From top level you can use it like:
+`./eregold -b 01 -f angular up`

+You can see possible flags with:
+`./eregold help`

 ## Versions
 ### [Basic Web Application](https://github.com/DigitalCrafting/eregold/tree/master/01-basic-web-app)
 This is the simplest, one jar web application and database.
 This kind of application is not really suitable for banking anymore, but it should serve as a starting point for everyone interested in how web application communicates from top to bottom.